Differentials and distances in probabilistic coherence spaces: Probabilistic PCF, time expectation and derivatives

-Given an extension $\Lambda$ of this language (with the same format for typing rules), we define the associated language of stacks (called $\Lambda$-stacks).
+Given an extension $\Lambda$ of $\PPCF$ (with the same format for typing rules), we define the associated language of stacks (called $\Lambda$-stacks). \begin{linenomath}

-where $M$ and $N$ range over $\Lambda$.
-A stack typing judgment is of shape $\Tseqst{\sigma}{\pi}$ (meaning that it takes a term of type $\sigma$ and returns an integer) and the typing rules are as follows.
+\end{linenomath} where $M$ and $N$ range over $\Lambda$.
+A stack typing judgment is of shape $\Tseqst{\sigma}{\pi}$ (meaning that the stack $\pi$ takes a term of type $\sigma$ and returns an integer) and the typing rules are given in Fig.~\ref{fig:pPCF-typing}.